-In the event that we decide to discontinue any of our services or any portion or feature of our services for any reason, we will give you at least 2 month’s prior notice before discontinuing the service or feature, unless we determine in good faith that:
+In the event that we decide to discontinue any of our services or any portion or feature of our services for any reason, we will give you at least 2 month’s (but no less than 60 days) prior notice before discontinuing the service or feature, unless we determine in good faith that:

 - The service or feature must be discontinued sooner as required by law or a third-party relationship.

 - Doing so could create a security risk or substantial economic or material technical burden.